Use these Bug Notebooking Pages as a fun way for your child to learn all about bugs!

 This means having a bug guide or insect library books would be helpful.
 We just like to look things up on the internet because it’s quick.

-Record what they find out about their bug’s diet, habitat, predators and you also get the chance to get creative with the writing and drawing pages.
+These are perfect printables for kids.
+They can record what they find out about their bug’s diet, habitat, predators and you also get the chance to get creative with the writing and drawing pages.

 Take the bug scavenger hunt out on your next nature walk to see what bugs you can find.
 If you run into any bugs you’re unsure of, take a picture so you can identify them at home.
-This also gives you a chance to talk about local habitats and why you wouldn’t find certain bug species in your area as oppose to others.
+This also gives you a chance to talk about local habitats and why you wouldn’t find certain bug species in your area as opposed to others.

 Bug Notebooking Pages